-Talk with the students about how effective this strategy is as a way to conserve water and make a positive impact on the water supply for your community.
+Talk with the students about how effective this strategy is as a way to conserve water and make a positive impact on water supply here on the Eyre Peninsula.

 Ask them if they know any other ways to save water and have them draw them on their worksheet.